arpa2/tlspool/doc/p2p-tls.md

 Peer-to-Peer TLS
 ================

->   *The TLS Pool is prepared for support for peer-to-peer TLS.
+>   *The TLS Pool is ready to support peer-to-peer TLS.
 This is a new
->   idea, so it needs some guidance.*
+>   idea, so it needs some explanation.*

+**Note:** This is a preview; until we have it implemented in the backbone TLS stack (namely, GnuTLS) we are not able to fully test the functionality.

 Many network protocols know which side acts as a server and which as a client, in terms of setting up the connection.
 TLS needs this information.
 There are